Diversity, equity and inclusion

 The Group is a signatory to the Business and Disability Charter, under the aegis of the International Labour Organization, promoting the inclusion of persons with disabilities in the world of work.
 It is also a member of the Global Business and Disability Network.

-For the fifth time, Societe Generale SA in France renewed the 2020-2022 Three-Year Agreement “promoting jobs and labour market participation by persons with disabilities”.
+For the sixth time, Societe Generale SA in France renewed the 2023-2025 Three-Year Agreement “promoting jobs and labour market participation by persons with disabilities”.

 Mission Handicap Societe Generale